-NOTICE

-The engine of this snowmobile has been developed and validated using the BRP XPS TM approved lubricant.
-BRP recommends the use of its XPS TM approved lubricant or equivalent.

-Damages caused by oil which is not suitable for this engine may not be covered by the BRP limited warranty.
+NOTICE The engine of this snowmobile has been developed and validated using the BRP XPS[TM] approved lubricant.
+BRP strongly recommends the use of its XPS[TM] approved lubricant at all times.
+Damages caused by oil which is not suitable for the engine will not be covered by the BRP limited warranty.
+516006904